davebren/AndroidListSplitter/README.md

-AndroidListSplitter can convert between any number of views, so far I have tried 1 and 2, as well as 2 and 3.
+AndroidListSplitter can switch between any number of panels, so far I have tried between 1 and 2, as well as between 2 and 3.

 ### Steps for ExpandableListSplitter (Reference the files in the demo folder):